 Whether you are interested in local villages, their churches and houses

-the History Centre is likely to be a valuable resource to further
+Centre is likely to be a valuable resource to further your interests.

-from books and guides on local and family history to accounts and records
+guides on local and family history to accounts and records of villages

-of villages and churches.
-Some of the material, such as the census records,
+and churches.
+Some of the material, such as the census records, parish

-parish registers and land tax returns are on microform or CDs and it is
+registers and land tax returns are on microform or CDs and it is necessary

-necessary to use the Centre's equipment to view these records.
-There are
+to use the Centre's equipment to view these records.
+There are also growing

-(the originals are in the Norfolk Record Office) greatly expands the information
+are in the Norfolk Record Office) greatly expands the information available

-available on the three core villages of Blakeney, Wiveton and Cley.
+on the three core villages of Blakeney, Wiveton and Cley

 Click here for address and